electricimp/imp-central-impt/TestingGuide.md

 The `--tests <testcase_pattern>` option of the [`impt test run`](./CommandsManual.md#test-run) command allows you to select specific test files, test cases and test methods for execution.
 The syntax of `<testcase_pattern>` is the `[testFile][:testCase][::testMethod]`, where:

 - `testFile` is the name of a test file.
 May include a relative path.
 May include [regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) like `.*`, etc. The specified file(s) will be selected from all files which correspond to the file names and/or patterns defined in the [test configuration](#test-configuration).
-If `testFile` is omitted, all files which correspond to the file name or patterns defined in the [test configuration](#test-configuration), are assumed.
+If `testFile` is omitted, all files which correspond to the file name or patterns defined in the [test configuration](#test-configuration) are selected.

 - `testCase` is the name of a test case.
 Should be fully qualified.
 Test cases with an identical name may exist in different test files; in this situation all of them will be selected if the files are selected.